TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 * Fix :- Bulk printing function was using old hooks & filters.Have changed them with the new ones.
 * Dev :- Now the Total number of quantity of the products in the row of quantity in invoice will be shown.
 * Dev :- With the help of filter now one can hide the child products in Composite Products.
 * Dev :- Translated the plugin in Greek language.
+Props to @edeuter for the PR.

 = Minimum Requirements: WooCommerce 3.0 =